Code-Institute-Submissions/niallos11-whac-em-all-game_JuneResub/README.md

 ![image](https://user-images.githubusercontent.com/5288061/166824135-cca2836d-f96c-4909-b2eb-04a76ff62561.png)

 ### Unfixed Bugs
-Can still click on target at end of game - need to remove or lock target.
+~~Can still click on target at end of game - need to remove or lock target~~ Bug was fixed

 ## Deployment